 Colorado Springs Utilities Net Metering in Colorado Springs

-Colorado Springs Utilities credits excess solar generation from Colorado Springs homes under Colorado's net metering rules, at roughly ~100% of retail of the retail rate.
+Colorado Springs Utilities credits excess solar generation from Colorado Springs homes under Colorado's full retail-rate net metering (~100% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Colorado net metering rules →

 How Much Do Solar Panels Cost in Colorado Springs?